 Today Sega and Creative Assembly released another brand new trailer of the upcoming strategy game Total War: Warhammer III.

-You can check it out below, alongside a rundown of the faction Creative Assembly.
+You can check it out below, alongside a rundown of the Nurgle faction from Creative Assembly.

 Ku’gath Plaguefather – Nurgle Legendary Lord